Business Aircraft Operations in Greece: Fuel, Additional Services, and Security

 2. There are additional charges associated with fuel uplifts

 Posted fuel price may change every month or, in some cases, every time the fueler receives a new shipment.
-Mineral Oil Tax (MOT) is included in the fuel price, and LGAV applies a "supplier charge" to all fuel uplifts.
+Mineral Oil Tax (MOT) is included in the fuel price, and LGAV applies a “supplier charge” to all fuel uplifts.
 VAT will be applied unless you’re operating as a charter (non-scheduled commercial), and the Air Operator’s Certificate (AOC) is shown prior to fuel uplift.
-If you are a member of a contract fuel program, such as the UVair Fuel Program, the program managers should have the international tax expertise to assist you with this.
+If you are a member of a contract fuel program, the program managers should have the international tax expertise to assist you with this.

 Credit cards are accepted for fuel payment in Greece, but cash payments for fuel uplift are strictly limited to 1,500 Euros.
 It’s illegal in Greece to make cash payments above this amount for any aircraft services, including fuel services.